 Prenatal diagnosis and postnatal screening protocols have helped in the early detection of CHD, especially those cases with critical duct-dependent lesions in HICs.
 In most LMICs, however, timely diagnosis of CHD is uncommon, and late presentation is the norm.
-Neonatal sepsis or pneumonia are often the first signs of underlying CHD (Saxena 2005).
+Critical CHD may first manifest with hypoxemia, hypotension, or both and is frequently misdiagnosed as neonatal sepsis or pneumonia (Saxena 2005).
 Many pediatricians and primary care providers in LMICs do not regularly consider CHD to be a significant cause of neonatal and early infant morbidity and mortality, and intense targeted education and awareness are needed.

-The relatively low overall prevalence of CHD and low positive predictive value of screening tests should be considered when evaluating whether to implement a screening program (Zuhkle and Vaidyanathan 2013).
+The relatively low overall prevalence of CHD and low positive predictive value of screening tests should be considered when evaluating whether to implement a screening program (Zühlke and Vaidyanathan 2013).
 Screening can be accomplished prenatally using fetal echocardiogram or in newborns using physical exam and pulse oximetry.

 Prenatal Screening.
 Fetal echocardiography is often used to screen for CHD after 14-16 weeks gestation and is best suited for relatively severe forms of CHD.
-The test is time-consuming, and accuracy is considerably influenced by operator expertise and quality of equipment (Sharland 2010), which are scarce in many LMICs.
+The test is time consuming, and accuracy is considerably influenced by operator expertise and quality of equipment (Sharland 2010), which are low in many LMICs.
 Nuchal translucency seen on first trimester antenatal ultrasound (appearing as a collection of fluid under the skin behind the fetal neck) may be an alternative screening test (Hyett and others 1999), but its sensitivity is low and its utility is probably limited (Makrydimas, Sotiriadis, and Ioannidis 2003).
 The treatment options in the event of a positive screening test are also limited.
-Termination of pregnancy may be an option in countries where it is legally permissible and initiation of screening prior to 20-24 weeks of gestation.
+Termination of pregnancy may be an option in countries where it is legally permissible and screening is initiated before 20-24 weeks of gestation.
 Screening beyond the 20-24 week limit implies the capacity to refer patients to deliver at a center with a comprehensive pediatric heart program.
-Early referral for delivery overcomes the logistic challenges of transporting a newborn with CHD.
+Early referral for delivery overcomes the logistical challenges of transporting a newborn with CHD.
 Improved postnatal outcomes in prenatally diagnosed cases of CHD have not been consistently demonstrated (Sharland 2010).

 Neonatal Screening.
-Identification of critical CHD soon after birth could substantially reduce mortality, but babies with critical CHD are not always immediately symptomatic.
+The identification of critical CHD soon after birth could substantially reduce mortality, but babies with critical CHD are not always immediately symptomatic.
 Early postnatal pulse oximetry has a higher sensitivity and specificity than clinical examination for detecting CHD (Vaidyanathan and others 2011).
-However, pulse oximetry is very specific but not very sensitive.
+A meta-analysis of screening studies from HICs demonstrated that pulse oximetry was 76.5 percent sensitive and 99.9 percent specific for CHD (Thangaratinam and others 2012); however, the positive predictive value of screening in LMICs is poorly understood.
 Studies of pulse oximetry screening in resource-limited settings have yielded disappointing results (Saxena and others 2015; Vaidyanathan and others 2011).

 Although physical examination has low sensitivity and specificity, one study demonstrated several findings that could identify patients with CHD (Vaidyanathan and others 2011).
-In these cases, follow-up examination is required at six weeks of life because certain defects-such as large ventricular septal defect and patent ductus arteriosus-can only be detected at that time To date, routine physical examination screening programs in LMICs have not been evaluated.
+In these cases, follow-up examination is required at six weeks of life because certain defects-such as large ventricular septal defect and patent ductus arteriosus-can only be detected at that time.
+To date, routine physical examination screening programs in LMICs have not been evaluated.